Are you aspiring to pursue a career in the promising field of artificial intelligence?

 Therefore, between ‘now’ that you are still preparing for a career in AI to the time you will be building your AI career, there would be a lot of changes/advancements; AI is changing every now and then.

-Nonetheless, there are certain things about preparing for a career in AI that are kind of immune to changes/advancement.
+Nonetheless, there are certain things about preparing for a career in AI that is kind of immune to changes/advancement.
 And those are the things I will dwell on in this post, shall we?

 Learn Artificial Intelligence or a Related Field